Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 Contemporary Resort Cons:

-- Because it’s a Deluxe Resort, The Contemporary is definitely on the pricier end of where you can stay at Disney World.
+- Cost.
+Because it’s a Deluxe Resort, The Contemporary is definitely on the pricier end of where you can stay at Disney World.

 - Quick Service Dining options are pretty limited.

 - To me, Disney’s Contemporary Resort can feel a bit more sterile and industrial than some of the other Deluxe Resorts.
 The theming isn’t quite as…themed…as some other resorts.
+But it’s a classic, and honestly I still love it.

 Disney’s Polynesian Village Resort

 Along with Disney’s Contemporary Resort, the Polynesian was one of the resorts that was available when Disney World opened in 1971.
 It’s a classic Disney resort and a big fan favorite (with good reason).
-The Polynesian has a whole relaxing vibe to it.
-You really feel like your walking into a vacation from your vacation when you walk through the doors to the lobby.

 Disney’s Polynesian Village Resort consists of a main building (The Great Ceremonial House) where the lobby is, and the rooms are in other smaller buildings scattered throughout the resort.
-So let’s break down the details here.

-Disney’s Polynesian Village Resort Rooms
+Disney’s Polynesian Village and Island Tower Resort Rooms

 Recently, the rooms the Polynesian have been updated to a Moana theme.
 But because this is a Deluxe Resort, of course Disney has kept it classy: an accent wall with Maui’s tattoos, updated color schemes, and new art.
 (Nothing too extreme.)

-Because the rooms at the Polynesian are spread out in different buildings, there are a variety of views you can get: Theme Park, Lagoon, Pool or Marina, and Standard.
 And while it’s great to have a Theme Park View, one awesome thing about The Poly is that you can also watch the Magic Kingdom fireworks (and the nightly Electrical Water Pageant) from the Polynesian’s beach.

-Because the Polynesian is so spread out, one thing to consider is what building you want to be in.
-While Disney can’t always grant requests, you can make them.
 So check out a map of the resort property and think about where you might want to be.
 (When we stayed there, we were in the Rarotonga building and loved being right next to The Great Ceremonial House.)

 Dining at Disney’s Polynesian Village Resort